Governance

 The Governing Body consists of the Headteacher, Foundation Governors (appointed by the Church), Parent Governors (elected by the parents), Teacher and Staff Governors and one Governor appointed by the LA.
 From time to time we have Associate Governors for special projects.

-Four governors currently have children at the school, one has grandchildren at the school and one used to have children here.
 Governor elections are held when posts are vacant; we currently have a Foundation Governor vacancy, so if you are interested in joining us please do get in touch.

 If you have any questions about the work of the governors you can contact us via the school office, or by email.

-Peter Ullyatt, Chair of Governors
+Rosemary Leo, Chair of Governors

 Download Governance information below: